Credits

 Some graphic elements that are used in liveries were licensed from the Noun Project, which offers graphic icons to be used to visualize objects.
 In order to support the Noun Project’s many artists, I have taken out a license with them.

-As mentioned above, all aircraft drawings were drawn either by me or licensed from Norebbo.
+As mentioned above, all aircraft drawings used were drawn either by me or they were licensed from Norebbo.

 Route maps are furnished courtesy of Markus Englund’s Great Circle Map website, which lets me draw up full sized great circle maps.